 2. Magnetic locks — also known as maglocks

 Magnetic locks (maglocks) are fail-safe devices powered by electricity.
 A magnetic door release lock comprises a magnet and a metal plate.
-These pieces of equipment align with the frame of the door, typically at the top.
+These pieces of equipment align with the door’s frame, typically at the top.
 When electricity passes through the magnet, it creates a charge that attracts it to the metal plate.
 This charge holds the door closed until the intercom system removes power, allowing the door to open.

 Wired vs. wireless apartment intercom system with door release